bitgenics/linc-cli/README.md

 ### Configuration

 To start using LINC run `linc init` in your project directory.
-Just like npm init it will ask you some questions related to your project and install the server-side rendering profile and copy an example configuration file `linc.config.js`.
+Just like npm init it will ask you some questions related to your project, install the server-side rendering profile, and copy an example configuration file `linc.config.js`.
 Make the necessary changes to the config file and you are ready for the next step.
-If you need any help open up an issue here, mail us at `help@bitgenics.io` or post on StackOverflow with tag `linc`.
+If you need any help open up an issue on GitHub, mail us at `help@bitgenics.io` or post on StackOverflow with tag `linc`.

 ### Building/Running a SSR bundle locally

-You can test your configuration file by running a local `linc build`.
+You can test your site locally by running `linc build`.
 This will create both a client & server-side version of the code in the `dist` directory.
-If everything goes well you can run `linc serve` to run a local server at `http://localhost:3000` and look at the code to make everything is fine.
+If everything goes well you can run `linc serve` to run a local server at `http://localhost:3000` and look at the result to make sure everything is fine.

 ### Deploying

 Once everything is working it is time to deploy this to a server.
 You have a couple of options here.
-You can host it yourself, possibly with our LINC express middleware, which you can find at: https://github.com/bitgenics/linc-simple-express or deploy it to our server and make use of our free developer tier.
+You can host it yourself or deploy it to our server and make use of our free developer tier.
 Just create a user with `linc user create` and deploy your site with `linc publish`.
 If you publish for the first time we will ask you what sitename you want to use.
-Your site will be available at: https://<sitename>.linc-app.co
+Your site will be available at: https://your-site.linc-app.co.

-If you are looking to host your site on Linc properly, get in touch with us and we will set you up with a preview account for our paid tiers, which include custom domain names, monitoring, cached server-side code & client-side assets and much more.
+If you are looking to host your site on LINC properly, you can sign up to our paid plans, which include custom domain names, monitoring, cached server-side code & client-side assets, and much more.
+Plans start at US$99/mo.

-For a more in-depth look at `linc-cli` you will find a page with screenshots for the above at: https://github.com/bitgenics/linc-cli/wiki/Using-Linc
+For a more in-depth look at `linc-cli` you will find a page with screenshots for the above at: https://github.com/bitgenics/linc-cli/wiki/Using-LINC

 ### Feedback and help

 I you run into problems, or have other feedback to give us, feel free to drop us a line at `help@bitgenics.io`.